The Hills Treatment Center Philosophy

 ABOUT THE HILLS TREATMENT CENTER

-Located on a gated 3.5-acre campus in the Hollywood Hills, The Hills is an exclusive rehab center offering medical detox, residential treatment, and outpatient programs for individuals struggling with addiction, including process addictions and eating disorders, and dual diagnosis.
+Located on a gated 3.5-acre campus in the Hollywood Hills, The Hills is an exclusive rehab center offering medical detox, residential treatment, and outpatient programs for individuals struggling with addiction, including process addictions, eating disorders, and dual diagnosis.
 The Hills provides medical detoxification, a residential program, and outpatient-based treatments.

 TREATMENT & ASSESSMENT

 Treatment at The Hills combines 12-step facilitation with a range of a range of evidence-based modalities, such as cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), dialectical behavior therapy (DBT), motivational enhancement therapy (MET), transcranial magnetic stimulation (TMS), narrative therapy, solution-focused therapy, and systemic family therapy.

 Outpatient options include a partial hospitalization program (PHP), intensive outpatient program (IOP), and general outpatient programming.
 PHP runs six or seven days a week, and IOP involves between three to six three-hour sessions each week.
 There are dedicated programs for LGBT clients, though the program details are not provided.

 This facility has a staff-to-client ratio of 1:3.
 The founder is a doctor of psychology who has been clean and sober from drug addiction for 29 years.
 The staff also includes a nurse and master’s level therapists.

 ACCOMMODATIONS & AMENITIES

 The Hills is a luxurious, gated home with a pool, offering 21 beds, some in private rooms.
 A secluded three-bedroom cottage is available for those clients who wish to detox in privacy, and there’s also a separate unit for couples in detox.
 Each of those options comes with Internet and cable.
 Meals are prepared by a chef on staff, and pets are welcome.
 Holistic options include horticulture therapy, yoga, and massage.